JSON policy format

 Slot

-The value of this key is one of the strings ?principal or ?resource.
-Currently, policies containing this are not valid Cedar
+The value of this key is one of the strings ?principal or ?resource and act as placeholders in policy templates.
+Currently, policies containing this are not valid Cedar.

 Unknown